elixir-wechat/wechat_pay/docs/Phoenix.md

 ### Placing order

-When you are placing an order, you should set the `noficy_url` as this endpoint.
+When you are placing an order, you should set the `notify_url` as this endpoint.

 ```elixir
 case MyPay.Native.place_order(%{